poralix/directadmin-utils/misc/README.md

 Options:
-    --domains  - just list domains without DNS queries --ns       - list domains with their nameservers --mx       - list domains with their MX recordss --ipv4     - list domains with their IPv4
+    --domains  - just list domains without DNS queries --ns       - list domains with their nameservers --mx       - list domains with their MX records --ipv4     - list domains with their IPv4
     --ipv6     - list domains with their IPv6
 ```